Posted by

 Volunteer opportunity

-To carry out Bicycling Monterey projects such as this one benefiting Monterey County families, volunteer help is needed for a variety of tasks.
-For example, if you might be able to volunteer to compile Calendar Notes additions for Oct-Dec 2024, please contact us.
+There are many active Bicycling Monterey projects, such as this one that saves cited teens and their families money.
+Volunteers are needed, including to help with website tasks.
+If you may be able to help compile Calendar Notes additions for Oct-Dec 2024, please contact us.

 Support the Bicycling Monterey work

-Share items from our Tool Kit, as the teen above did, or make a donation to support the work of Bicycling Monterey projects.
+Share items from our Tool Kit, as the teen above did, and/or make a donation to support the work of Bicycling Monterey projects.

 How to donate?